talha131/my-website/content/Computer Literacy Study Guide/Internet Fundamentals/110-what is search engine.md

   </div>
 </div>

-A search engine does three main jobs to give you answers.
+A search engine does these jobs to give you answers.

 ### 1. It Gathers Information